DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 # I6.
 The Village of Krezk
 If the players return successfully to Krezk with information obtained from Baba Lysaga’s *scrying* spell and share it with Baron Krezkov, he gratefully grants them entry into the village.

 The village of Krezk is as described in <span class="citation">S3.
 Village of Krezk (p.
 145)</span>.
 Once the players are within the village walls, Baron Krezkov is glad to share any or all of the information provided in <span class="citation">Krezk Lore (p.
-146)</span>.
+146)</span>, with the following changes:

+* The Krezkovs have had only two children, rather than four.
+* Ilya, his elder son, is thirteen years old and went missing several days ago.
+(Although Baron Krezkov won't mention, Ilya went missing on the night of the full moon on Octyavr 22, exactly fourteen days before the most recent full moon on Neyavr 8.)
+* Kala, his younger daughter, is eight years old and alive.

 If the players mention their interest in the Abbey of Saint Markovia, Baron Krezkov warns them of the Abbey’s sordid history, as well as the strange rumors surrounding the Abbot.
 He is glad, however, to provide the players with directions if requested.
+Baron Krezkov doesn't yet mention his family's problem with the Abbot, described further in [[Arc K - The Fallen Abbey]], but a player who succeeds on a DC 12 Wisdom (Insight) check notices that a shadow crosses the Baron's fate at the mention of the Abbot.

 Upon entering Krezk, the players begin [[Arc K - The Fallen Abbey]].